 There is currently no market through which the Warrants may be sold, and such a market may not develop, therefore, holders may not be able to resell the Warrants.
-This may affect the pricing of the Warrants in the secondary market, the transparency and availability of trading prices, the liquidity of the Warrants and the extent of issuer regulation.
+This may affect the pricing of the Warrants in the secondary market, the transparency and availability of trading prices and the liquidity of the Warrants.
 The Company does not intend to apply to list the Warrants on the NEO Exchange or any other stock exchange.